cdhogan/DFT-basics/4_Create/0_Molecule/README.md

 # Design a molecule from scratch
 In this tutorial we will use Avogadro to create the pyrrole molecule, relax the structure with a force-field optimization, and then perform an accurate geometry optimization using quantum-ESPRESSO.

+The below tutorial works with the original version of Avogadro, at https://avogadro.cc/

+**If you are using Avogadro2, which has slightly different menus, follow instead this tutorial**

 ![Pyrrole structure](Ref/pyrrole01.png?raw=true "pyrrole")

   1. Launch Avogadro.
 There is detailed Documentation on their website at https://avogadro.cc/docs/getting-started/drawing-molecules/